+SPED 531 Assessment Issues and Methodologies

+Related to Student Learning 3

-SPED 531 Test, Measurements, and Instruction Planning 3 SPED 540 Rtl/Brain-based Teaching and Learning: Math Disorders 3 SPED 575A Clinical Practice I (Contract Teaching) 1
+SPED 540 Rtl/Brain-based Teaching and Learning:

+Math Disorders 3

+SPED 575A Clinical Practice I (Contract Teaching) 1

 Candidates may not register for this course without clearance from the Office of Student Services.
 This is a mentor-based course without regular class sessions.
 TaskStream is used for ePortfolio verifying Clinical Practice.
 Course packet access information is given at the Mandatory Clinical Practice Orientation Meeting.